Price-cap could slash 60 percent of Russian LNG earnings: report

 Together, they controlled 93 percent (€15.5bn) of Russia's global LNG exports in 2023.

-Therefore, the report's authors conclude that extending the price cap that already applies to pipeline gas to LNG would significantly cut Russia's gas revenue.
+Therefore, the report's authors conclude that implementing a price cap policy on Russian LNG at the proposed level would significantly cut Russia's gas revenues

 "For the past two years, there have been unsuccessful attempts to push politicians to ban Russian LNG imports.
 The situation has reached a stalemate," said Petras Katinas, author of the report and energy analyst at CREA.